import numpy as np

 ) mode.
 This makes the function efficient for large rasters.

 The target and destination CRS are straightforward to specify, depending on our choice.
-The source transform is also available, e.g., through the .transform
+The source transform is also readily available, through the .transform

 property of the source file connection.
 The only complicated part is to figure out the destination transform.
 When resampling, the transform is typically derived either from a template raster, such as an existing raster file that we would like our origin raster to match, or from a numeric specification of our target grid (see below).
-Otherwise, when the exact grid is not of importance, we can simply aggregate or disaggregate our raster as shown above (Section 4.3.3).
-(Note that when reprojecting, the target transform is not as straightforward to figure out, therefore we further use the rasterio.warp.calculate_default_transform
+Otherwise, when the exact grid is not of importance, we can simply aggregate or disaggregate our raster as shown above (Section 4.3.2).
+(Note that when reprojecting, the target transform is more difficult to figure out, therefore we further use the rasterio.warp.calculate_default_transform

 function to compute it, as will be shown in Section 6.8.)